suwarna93/Web-Scrapping/README.md

-# Web-Scrapping
+# Web-Scrapping Ambition-Box Website using Python and BeautifulSoup.
-Scrap Data from Ambition Box Website.